 - Watermelon Margarita recipe

-If the information you want to present is chronological, try a linear progression graphic like a timeline.
+If the information you want to present is chronological, try a linear progression infographic.
 These types of graphics are easy to design, since their most basic form is built around a sequence of events.

 More examples of timeline (and road map) infographics: